 - maintain a repayment arrangement.

-If you don't pay the rent this is breaching your lease agreement and can lead to eviction.
+If you don't pay the rent you are breaching your lease agreement.
+This could lead to eviction.

-If you pay only part of the rent when it is due it is not counted as having paid for any of that period.
-You are still considered to be in rent arrears from the date the full amount of rent was due.
+It's not counted as having paid rent if you pay only part of the rent when it is due for that period.
+You are still considered to be in rent arrears from the date the full amount was due.
 You will no longer be in rent arrears when the remainder of the full rent amount is paid.

 Related information

-For an alternative version of a document on this page contact SA Housing Authority
+For an alternative version of a document on this page contact SA Housing Trust